Top 30 best money saving apps to track every dollar

 1.1.
 Features that make a great savings app

-• Goal setting: Create and track goals like an emergency fund or vacation
+• Goal setting: Create and track goals like building an emergency fund, saving for a vacation, or reaching other personal financial milestones.

-• Reward incentives: Cashback, rebates, or bonus saving matches
+• Reward incentives: Cashback, rebates, or bonus savings matches encourage you to save more while enjoying perks.

 1.2.
 Common use cases and who should use them